Ein Gedi (archaeological site): Other archeological findings

 Other findings in the village include walls, pillars, and residential houses and other structures belonging to the village, documenting its eastward and northward expansion.
 Among those buildings is a mikveh, evidence of the ongoing Jewish presence at the site.

 The Perfume Street at the east side of the settlement, two unique production facilities were discovered, used in the production of the special oil known as "Shemen Afarsemon".
 Unique lintels and doorposts were discovered at the northern gate, lacking bolts, which indicates that they were not meant for practical, but for halakhic use.
 Ceramics in various sizes where found inside the village, as well as plain and decorated candlestick lamps.

 Botanical findings

 Excavations at Ein Gedi revealed thousands of plant remains, primarily from the Byzantine period, with some also from the Roman period.
 Notable findings include seeds from the indigo plant, hoary nightshade, lilac chaste tree, and Abraham's balm, all of which are linked to the cloth and wool industry, suggesting such activities took place in the settlement.
 Fruit remains included the pits of date palms (of at least two varieties), Arabian jujube, and pomegranate peel.
 Additionally, Assyrian plums, used to prepare glue for hunting birds, were found.
 The remains of small-grain wheat, two-rowed barley, and edible legumes such as lentils, faba beans, and broad beans were also discovered.

+Skeletal remains

+In 1977 ABO blood typing was conducted on 55 skeletons from ancient Israel originating from Ein Gedi and Jerusalem dated to 1,600-2,000 years ago.
+The findings revealed 50.91% were AB, 30.91% were A, 14.54% were B, and 3.64% were O.